 If you volunteer outside of sea turtle breeding season, you’ll still be able to assist with other conservation projects, such as developing advanced infrastructure on the beaches – this includes building and lighthouse projects to help reduce vehicle and human traffic on turtle nesting grounds.
 Throughout your stay, you’ll work six days per week, generally late nights and early mornings, so this program is a great option for volunteers who are physically fit and willing to work hard.
 To learn more about volunteering for wildlife conservation in Costa Rica, click here.

 Love Volunteers also has an opportunity for you to teach in a rural school at Montezuma Beach.
 Through this program, you’ll work alongside a teacher to instruct students in English and other subjects both in the classroom and outside of school.
-You’ll teach Monday through Friday until 1:00pm each week, and outside of that, you may assist with Love Volunteers’ sea turtle conservation project: the school grounds are only 20 meters away from the turtle project base, so you’ll have plenty of opportunity to meet other volunteers and learn about their work.
-The communal volunteer house where you’ll stay is located only a few meters from the beach, and is surrounded by tropical forest filled with exotic animals: a perfect placement for travelers who want to do good and explore a totally different part of the world.
+You’ll teach Monday through Friday until 1:00 pm each week, and outside of that, you may assist with Love Volunteers’ sea turtle conservation project: the school grounds are only 20 meters away from the turtle project base, so you’ll have plenty of opportunities to meet other volunteers and learn about their work.
+The communal volunteer house where you’ll stay is located only a few meters from the beach and is surrounded by tropical forest filled with exotic animals: a perfect placement for travelers who want to do good and explore a totally different part of the world.
 For more information and to apply, click here.

 Founded in 2009, Global Nomadic’s vision is to help young professionals and career-changers gain experience in their field through carefully-selected, high-quality volunteer programs and internships.
 With placements in Africa, Asia, Latin America, Europe, and the Pacific, Global Nomadic partners with NGOs in each of its communities to ensure you gain the most from your experience while making a positive impact in your destination country.

-Right now, Global Nomadic is offering several programs in Costa Rica, including an in-water sea turtle conservation internship, primate and sloth reintroduction project, TEFL training and teaching, and a sea turtle conservation (beach) internship.
+Right now, Global Nomadic is offering several volunteer programs in Costa Rica, including an in-water sea turtle conservation internship, primate and sloth reintroduction project, TEFL training and teaching, and a sea turtle conservation (beach) internship.
 Costs vary depending on the program you sign up for: for example, the in-water sea turtle conservation internship includes a $530 placement fee plus $10 per day project fee, while the primate and sloth reintroduction project costs $850 for your first month.
 Your fees cover project expenses, orientation and training, in-country support, and much more.

 If you want to gain hands-on experience in wildlife conservation and research, look no further than Global Nomadic’s primate and sloth reintroduction project in Costa Rica.
 Through this program, you’ll conduct research and carry out environmental education and community development projects at a center that has rehabilitated more than 400 animals since opening in 2008.
 Animals you may find there include sloths, monkeys, wild cats and coatis, birds, reptiles, and amphibians, and you’ll play a part in protecting their habitat all while living in Costa Rica’s beautiful jungle.